Login here with your Service Plan Number

 To resolve this issue:

-*Note: If you are running a 64-bit version of Windows, the registry key locations below will have an extra folder "Wow6432Node" after the "Sofware" folder.
+*Note: If you are NOT running a 64-bit version of Windows, the registry key locations below will not have the extra folder "Wow6432Node" after the "Sofware" folder.
 For example: HKEY_LOCAL_MACHINE\Software\Wow6432Node\Gladstone Inc.

-ShoWorks 2009 users need to repeat this process for the following key: HKEY_LOCAL_MACHINE\Software\Shared Databases\Microsoft Access
+8. Repeat this process for the following keys (if available): HKEY_LOCAL_MACHINE\Software\Wow6432Node\Shared Databases\Microsoft Access

 2. Choose "Sharing and Security"